svg-net/SVG/Docs/namespaces/Svg.ExtensionMethods.md

 uid: Svg.ExtensionMethods
 summary: *content
 ---
-The **Svg.ExtensionMethods** namespace contains .NET extension classes defined by the SVG-NET library.
+The **Svg.ExtensionMethods** namespace contains .NET extension classes defined by this SVG for .NET library.